laravel/docs/migrations.md

     $table->index(['account_id', 'created_at']);

-Laravel is smart enough to auto generate the index name, but you may optionally pass a second argument to the method to change it:
+Laravel will automatically generate a reasonable index name, but you may pass a second argument to the method to specify the name yourself:

     $table->index('email', 'my_index_name');